 It’s exactly a year since we launched the South Jerusalem blog.
 And it’s been a great year-one in which we’ve gained hundreds of readers, some of whom think we’re left-wing fanatics, some who think we’re hopeless jingoists, and at least one who thinks we should relocate to Las Vegas.

 As I feared, I have spent far more time than I can afford writing blog posts for which I get paid nothing, and because I’m not getting paid I can’t take the time to do the research and legwork that would be necessary to make the blog a really valuable source of news and analysis.
+Maybe I should consider using hostiserver.com so I have more time to write, not fiddling with the tech side of things.
 But with newspapers hitting the boards right and left, and with the surviving ones slashing their budgets for freelance stories, it’s hard to get paid enough to do serious reporting in the traditional media anyway.

 But I finally broke down and roped Gershom into starting South Jerusalem.
 It’s certainly fun to have a place where I can write what I want as I want, without having to please an editor (although I often miss the probing questions and queries that many a good editor has used to improve my pieces).
 And the blog advocates are right-a blog does indeed create an on-line community where serious discussion and exchange of ideas can take place.